I have lots of experience taking care of my tattoos—first to heal them and then to keep them looking good.

 Ongoing Care: Common Sense

 A tattoo is a lifetime commitment that requires some upkeep and attention on your part.
 If you survived the healing-and-peeling process of the first few weeks, taking ongoing care should be no big deal.
 Most of it is common sense.
-If you know how to take of your skin, then you should know how to take care of your tattoo.
+If you know how to take care of your skin, then you should know how to take care of your tattoo.
 And yet common sense always bears repeating, so here it goes:

 - Avoid the sun: I'm not saying become a vampire, but sun and tattoos don't mix.
 Exposure fades the colors and blurs the lines.
 Besides, how will people be able to see your awesome ink if it's competing with your ridiculous tan?

 - Moisturize: Tattoos are your skin.
 If you want nice skin, drink lots of water.
 Dehydrated = scaly and withered.
 Hydrated = radiant and awesome.

 - Protect Your Skin: Depending on the location of your tattoo, you'll need to know how to protect it from damage.
 Whether that means wearing shoes that don't rub against your foot tattoo or breaking out the sunscreen to cover that half sleeve, make choices that protect your investment.
 When you have to choose between showing off your ink or potentially damaging it, you know what to do.

 Tattoos are awesome!
 And if you take proper care of them from day one, they will have a lifetime of awesomeness.
 So no excuses—if you haven't gotten a tattoo yet, it's high time you did, and with these healing tips in hand, it should be smooth sailing.
 Happy inking!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.